 - 5.1.
 Number of HVA systems for which an Information System Contingency Plan (ISCP) has been developed to guide the process for assessment and recovery of the system following a disruption.
 (NIST SP 800-53r4 CP-2(1), NIST SP 800-34) - 5.1.1.
-Number of HVA systems (from 5.1.) that have an alternate processing site identified and provisioned. - 5.2.
+Number of HVA systems (from 5.1.) that have an alternate processing site identified and provisioned, or that can be provisioned within the organization-defined time period for resumption.
+(NIST SP 800-53r4 CP-7(4)) - 5.2.
 Mean time for the organization to restore operations following the containment of a system intrusion or compromise over the prior 12 months (past 365 days).
 Please include time and units (seconds, minutes, hours, days).
 If not applicable, please note one the following: "Not applicable; no intrusions or compromises", "Not applicable; capability to measure does not exist", "Not applicable; capability exists but is not sufficiently mature."